WebOfTrust/vLEI/docs/vlei-credential-ecosystem.md

 ### 1. Credential Chaining

-- Each credential (except QVI) references its parent through edges
+- Each credential (except QVI) references its chained credentials through edges
 - Ensures verifiable chain of authority from GLEIF down to individual roles

 ### 2. Compact credentials